inobulles/aqua-zvm/docs/instructions/red.md

 Reduces (bitwise or's together) all the bits within the second operand (`source`) to a single bit, and fills the first operand (`destination`) with that bit.

-`source` can be a register, a constant, an address (8 or 64-bit), a kfunc index, a position index, or a data index.
+`source` can be a register, a constant, an address (8 or 64-bit), a kfunc index (so that you can see if a kfunc exists), a position index, or a data index.
 `destination` can be a register or an address (8 or 64-bit).

 ## ZASM syntax